-All these-five rings were located on the southern slope of the abyssal plain, very close to one another, with the distance between their centers less than 5 km.
-In our previous work (Kouraev et al., 2016, 2019) we first suggested and then documented that lens-like eddies under ice may change their position, in some cases not even leading to the formation of ice rings.
-We also suggested that while travelling, eddies may be trapped in extremities head of abyssal plains, such as near
+All these five rings were located on the southern slope of the abyssal plain, very close to one another, with the distance between their centers less than 5 km.
+In our previous work (Kouraev et al., 2016, 2019) we first suggested and then documented that lens-like eddies under ice may change their position, in some cases not even leading to the formation of ice

-Cape Nizhneye Izgolovye.
+210 rings.
+We also suggested that while travelling, eddies may be trapped in head of abyssal plains, such as near Cape Nizhneye Izgolovye.
 Kultuk Bay with similar bathymetry may be another such place where eddies are trapped.

-3. Evolution Development of ice cover, giant ice ring and eddy in 2020
+3. Evolution of ice cover, giant ice ring and eddy in 2020

-The combination of various-multi-satellite imagery and data makes it possible to analyse in detail the evolutiondevelopment of ice cover in Southern Baikal for winter 2020, with a focus on Kultuk Bay and the region of the giant ice ring observed in April 2020.
-The first ice floes in Kultuk Bay appeared on 8-9 January and six days later the whole of Southern Baikal was frozen.
-The evolution of the backscatter coefficient from the Jason-3 ground track shows that Tthe appearance of young (nilas) drifting ice led to a sharp 30 dB (from 15 to 45 dB)-increase of backscatter from 15 to 45 dB on the Jason-3 ground track (Fig. 4).
+The combination of various multi-satellite imagery and data makes it possible to analyse in detail the evolution of ice cover in Southern Baikal for winter 2020, with a focus on Kultuk Bay and the region of the giant ice ring observed in April 2020.

+215 The first ice floes in Kultuk Bay appeared on 8-9 January and six days later the whole of Southern Baikal was frozen.
+The evolution of the backscatter coefficient from the Jason-3 ground track shows that the appearance of young (nilas) drifting ice led to a sharp 30 dB (from 15 to 45 dB) increase of backscatter (Fig. 4).

-Figure 4.
-Temporal evolution changes of Jason-3 backscatter coefficient (dB) in Ku band, track 97 in winter 2019/2020.
-High backscatter values correspond to high return echo from radar signal.
+220 Figure 4.
+Temporal evolution of Jason-3 backscatter coefficient (dB) in Ku band, track 97 in winter 2019/2020.
 Black line with dots - median values, grey zone - spread between maximum and minimum values.

-Up to Until-the end of March 2020 most of the southern part of the lake was snow-covered.
+Until the end of March 2020 most of the southern part of the lake was snow-covered.
 A gradual decrease of Jason-3 backscatter down to 29-30 dB by the beginning of March indicates the process of snow accumulation, ice growth and roughening.
 Snow disappearance by sublimation in the second half of March exposed a whitish surface of metamorphised ice.
-This is seen on the visible images and also in a slight (2-3 dB) increase of Jason-3 backscatter.
+This is seen on the visible images and also in slight (2-3 dB) increase of Jason-3 backscatter.